UNiXMIT/UNiXSF/README.md

 5. Click 'Load unpacked'
 6. Select the folder you created in step 1
 7. Auto refresh, Fixed defect highlighting, Quixy links and FTS links are now active
 8. You can now turn off "Developer mode"

+## Update
+Before updating, close any instances of Salesforce you have open.

+1. Download the updated extension files, overwriting the old files
+2. Open Google Chrome, Brave or Edge
+3. Navigate to chrome://extensions (or brave://extensions or edge://extensions depending on your browser)
+4. Click the reload icon in the Salesforce Extension tile